-U of T libraries provide excellent assistance for research, beginning with the main website.
+U of T Libraries provide excellent assistance for research.

-Ask Chat with a Librarian provides answers to your research questions through on-line chat, email, telephone, or drop-in.
+Research help is available to support your research through on-line chat, email, telephone, or in-person consultation.

-The Gerstein library also provides assistance through email.
-There are also several Research Guides, such as Systematic Reviews, Citation Management, and others, posted on the site.
+The Gerstein library provides several Research Guides on topics such as Systematic Reviews, Citation Management, and others.

 Writing and Language Support

 The School of Graduate Studies (SGS) offers English language and writing support services.
 There is no charge for their workshops.

 SPSS is a quantitative data analysis software program, and NVivo is a qualitative data analysis software program; you will likely use either of these programs during the Research Course.